 Most modern trains in Europe have AC and bring you right to the center of town.
 No need for stuffy airport departures but whizzing through Europe the cool style!

 6. Head to Northern Europe

-If you’re plans are not set in stone just yet, you might want to consider to ditch overheated Spain and head north.
-Iceland, Ireland, Norway and Finland are hot for the time of year, but considerably cooler than +40 degrees (+104 Fahrenheit) in in-land Portugal and Spain.
+If your plans are not set in stone just yet, you might want to consider ditching overheated Spain, Portugal and Italy and head north.

 Find the coolest place in Europe with this map of the weather forecast in Europe.

 7. Leave the concrete jungle and head for the greenery instead

 If you can’t change destinations when you travel during a European heatwave, you might need to tweak your travel plans.

 Big cities with loads of concrete conserve the heat and release it during the evening.
 Making for hot sticky nights and even hotter days the next morning.

 Plenty of big cities have city parks, hills, shaded areas and more greenery to enjoy.

 It can be tempting to take off all your clothes to cool down.
 If you can’t show a little skin in summer, when can you?